amranwr/distributed-password-cracker-threads-java/README.md

 - server distribute workload from clients to the crackers.

-cracker:-
+cracker:
 - trying to break the encrypted password.

-client:-
+client:
--want to crack password and gives order through command line.
+- want to crack password and gives order through command line.